maddywilford-27/BIOL3070-Wilford/Final-Project-Wilford.md

 ![](Final-Project-Wilford_files/figure-gfm/plot_lm-1.png)<!-- -->

-\##GLM
+## Analysis 2: Generalized Linear Model

-The analysis below shows a generalized linear model that tells us if getting vaccinated contributes to lowering child mortaltiy rates
+The analysis below depicts a generalized linear model (GLM) that was used to evaluate the relationship shown in the graph above and to quantify the rate of change in mortality for each group.
+This will allow us to see if infant mortality rates were significant enough to say that vaccinations make a difference in IMR.

 ``` r
 library(dplyr)